stackbit-projects/ktapson-website-dade9/content/_index.md

       project, tentatively titled *Sponge Poetics: Fuzzy Models for Everyday Science*, rethinks the concept of the model organism in the production of scientific knowledge in relation to a series of counter-possibilities in postwar and contemporary poetry and art.
+Repositioning the Anthropocene and environmental - draws out a model from science and poetry for X.
   - title: A Cat
     section_id: cat
     type: section_content